ONSgeo/geospatial-training/_docs/make_a_good_map.md

 #### Dasymmetric Maps

 A dasymmetric map is effectively a merging of the principles of a choropleth and a land cover map into one.
 These maps use the physical properties of an area to change the extent of the visualisation.
 For example, below is a map showing the density of trees per MSOA on the Isle of Wight.
-However, the physical reality of the area is that trees are not uniformly distributed across an MSOA: some may be clustered entirely into one corner, or may exist as patches of broken forest.
-To make up for this discrepency, we can use a layer which shows the extend of tree cover to cut out any areas without trees from the MSOAs.
-We can now re-evaluate the density of trees based on this new extent.
+However, the physical reality of the area is that the trees cannot grow in certain places like on rivers, or on top of buildings.
+To compensate for this we can clip the boundaries of these features from the MSOA boundary.

-The resulting map is a better representation of the PHYSICAL reality of the data.
-This can also be applied to population maps which remove areas where nobody lives.
-This does, however, come at the cost statistically standardised areas and therefore is only useful as either a standalone map or against maps made with the exact same methods.
+The resulting map is a better representation of the PHYSICAL reality of the data: areas where the data CANNOT physically apply are masked out.
+This could for example also be applied to population maps to remove areas where nobody lives.
+It does, however, come at the cost of changing statistically standardised areas and therefore is only useful as either a standalone map or against maps made with the exact same methods.

 #### Cartograms

+Cartograms are a type of map whereby the size and shape of a geography is distorted from the real, physical reality.
+A number of cartograms are possible.
+The map below shows how a map of Wales can be changed from a normal choropleth (top left), to proportional area (top right), to an equal-area hexmap (bottom right), or a diagrammatic (Dorling) cartogram (bottom left).

+Each cartogram radically changes the visual presentation of the data and thus the ease of interpretation.

+Proportional area results in highly distorted boundaries.
+While this adds additional weight to the differences between areas it also detracts from the spatial context.

+Equal areas eliminate the common problem of choropleths misrepresenting the spatial distribution of the data within an area by removing variation between areas entirely.
+This is commonly seen in constituency maps as it more clearly shows how the results of an election in a given area relate to a single seat in parliament while also showing as much detail in dense urban constuencies as in larger rural ones.

 ---